dmandache/dmandache.github.io/_pages/about.md

 <img src="https://source.unsplash.com/hV1gChgMa-k/1600x300">

-> My name is Diana Mandache and I am a Junior Research Engineer based in Paris, France - a fairly good place for having a sweet tooth.
+> Hey there, my name is Diana Mandache and I am a fresh PhD graduate and R&D Engineer specialized in Image Analysis, Data Science and AI !
+When I'm not tuning hyperparameter or crunching data, you can find me exploring the beautiful city of Paris, I might be sampling some fresh pastries or attending a concert at Olympia hall.

 <img src="https://dmandache.github.io/images/profile_big.jpg">